Memberium and AccessAlly: A Side-by-Side Comparison

 It's worth mentioning that Micah Mitchell, now a Memberium principal, was then a iMember360 principal.
 I was a part of his Marketing Automation Mastermind.
 I learned a lot from him and received a lot of mentoring from him.

-Four years back, a customer asked me to build them a Memberium e-learning membership site.
+Many years back, a customer asked me to build them a Memberium e-learning membership site.
 I got to know David Bullock, the lead Memberium developer, through that.
 It was a great introduction to Memberium and led to our getting certified as a Memberium Implementation Partner.
 We've been building Memberium membership sites ever since.

-I first heard about AccessAlly a year back from a prospect who was considering AccessAlly as an alternative to Memberium.
+I first heard about AccessAlly from a prospect who was considering AccessAlly as an alternative to Memberium.
 This being my space, I investigated AccessAlly reaching out to Nathalie.
 She granted me an interview on my Defining Infusionsoft Success program.
 My team and I built an AccessAlly version of our own membership site to to become hands-on familiar with it so we could take on client work.

 That's my full disclosure concerning these platforms and our alliances with these players.